-The quick fix for this install Visual C++ Redistributable is to the runtime globally on system.
-Simply https://support.microsoft.com/en-us/topic/ your go to the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0 and download and install the appropriate platform installer for Visual Studio 2015, 2017 and 2019.
+The quick fix for this install Visual C++ Redistributable runtime ally system.
+Simply https://support.microsoft.com/en-us/topic/ on your go to the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0 and download and install the appropriate platform installer for Visual Studio 2015, 2017 and 2019.